Arthur Miller was born on October 17th, 1915 in New York City.

 Conversations with Miller: Centenary Edition, Mel Gussow / Read an extract of the book

-International editions being published during the centennial year, many of them plays and other works translated for the first time in these countries, include Albania / Kosovo, Brazil, China, France, Germany, Greece, Japan, Korea, Netherlands, Spain, and Turkey.
+Significant international editions were published during the centennial year, many of them plays and other works translated for the first time in these countries, include Albania/Kosovo, Brazil, China, France, Germany, Greece, Japan, Korea, Netherlands, Spain, and Turkey.

 BroadwayDirect: “Arthur Miller at 100: Attention Is Being Paid”